 Taekwondo and growth mindset go hand and hand.
 In that, the thought is that every Taekwondo class is an opportunity to improve ourselves and get stronger than the previous one.
-Growth mindset is about seeing failures, mistakes, etc as opportunities to learn and get better.
-Growth mindset theory states that there are two types of mindset: fixed and growth.
-Fixed mindset is the belief that ability is a fixed trait while growth mindset is the belief that traits can be developed with effort and hard work.
-A fixed mindset discourages students from taking up a challenging task as students believe that success is attributed to talent and intelligence.
+However, growth mindset is about seeing failures, mistakes, errors, loses, etc as opportunities to learn, grow and get better.
+Growth mindset theory states that there are two types of mindset: fixed mindset and growth mindset.

+- 1. Fixed mindset is the belief that ability is a fixed trait (e.g., you're born with it). - 2.
+Growth mindset is the belief that traits can be developed with effort and hard work (e.g., drilling leads to improvement).

+A fixed mindset discourages students from taking up a challenging task as students believe that success is attributed to talent and intelligence or some innate ability.
+Thus, any lose or error is an injury to their ego and negatively impacts self confidence.

 Taekwondo is a form of martial arts that is structured on the basis of incentives (belts) that are associated with performance and effort.
 This promotes growth mindset in students because it teaches students that success can be achieved through hard work, positivity, perseverance, and by learning and getting stronger through failures.